A nonparametric doubly robust test for a continuous treatment effect: Introduction

 Another set of procedures is based on taking the alternative class to be some sort of smoothness class (e.g., a H\"older, Sobolev, or Besov class \citep{Nickl_2016}).
-Confusion may arise because some tests, e.g.\ those based on primitive functions, may have power against local alternatives converging at rate $n^{-1/2}$ whereas those tests based on smoothness assumptions often require local alternatives to converge at a slower rate.
+Confusion may arise because some tests, e.g.\ those based on primitive functions, may have power against local alternatives converging at rate $n^{-1/2}$ whereas tests based on smoothness assumptions often require local alternatives to converge at a slower rate.
 However, this is a case where the (local) rates of convergence can be misleading.
 Rather than local rates, one can use global minimax rates of convergence over a given class or classes to compare procedures. \cite{Ingster:1993tv,Ingster:1993ub,Ingster:1993uo} studies minimax rates in nonparametric hypothesis testing problems (in a white noise model and in density estimation, both with simple null models).
-We do not recount all the results here, but note that in general tests based on primitives will not attain minimax optimal rates against smoothness-based alternatives \citep[Section 2.5]{Ingster:1993tv}. (\cite{Pouet_2001} shows that the null models Ingster considers can be extended to parametric composite models without changing the main results.)
+We do not recount all the results here, but note that in general tests based on primitives will not attain minimax optimal rates against smoothness-based alternatives (\citep[Section 2.5]{Ingster:1993tv}, \cite{Pouet_2001}).
 The minimax results are not just theoretical: \cite{Eubank_LaRiccia_1992} provide both theory and simulation results demonstrating that (in the context of density estimation) for any fixed sample size there are alternative sequences such that smoothness-based methods are more powerful than primitive-based methods (the Cram\'er-von Mises statistic in this case) even though the latter has a local $n^{-1/2}$ rate.
-The reason for this is that primitive-based tests tend to have highest power in ``one direction,'' meaning that there is one (or a small number of) direction(s) (depending on the null) from the null in the alternative space at which the test has highest power, and in directions that are nearly orthogonal to that one direction the test will be nearly powerless.
-Smoothness-based tests tend to spread their power uniformly in all directions.
-(And the price they pay is that they do not attain a local or global $n^{-1/2}$ rate.)

 We develop our test statistic based on that of \cite{Hardle:1993ih} which is a smoothness-based test in the non-causal setting; this allows us to develop a test that has power in all directions, and to develop a test that is doubly robust.